-- Four times over the course of the semester, students will be required to submit a 1 to 2 page (single spaced) paper discussing an article found in the popular media that addresses a class-related topic.
+• Four times over the course of the semester, students will be required to submit a 1 to 2 page (single spaced) paper discussing an article found in the popular media that addresses a class-related topic.
 What is the "popular media"?
-General news websites like CNN.com, Yahoo.com, Salon.com, Slate.com, bbc.com, etc. Newspapers or magazines like the New York Times or the New Yorker.
+General news websites like CNN.com, Yahoo.com, Salon.com, Slate.com, bbc.com, npr.com, etc. Newspapers or magazines like the New York Times or the New Yorker.
 Note these MUST be general news sites/magazines (NOT science-only).
 You are expected to browse the news regularly during the semester to find new articles that concern sex and gender.
 You may be asked to discuss these articles with your discussion group.
-These papers must include: - \circ 1) a short summary of the article (& a link to the article) - 0 2) its relationship to topics covered in class (or will be covered) - 3) a biological/evolutionary analysis of the article (how can you use your understanding of biology and biological evolution to evaluate and inform the article?) and - 4) critical evaluation of potential bias in reporting.
+Details will be in a separate prompt/rubric.